NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 ## Minimal example

 As a minimal test on the default configuration, we will check if the user `root` and `alice` can run Firefox.
+We will build the example up from scratch.

 As [recommended](<ref-pinning-nixpkgs>) you use an explicitly pinned version of Nixpkgs:

 ```nix